-Indian laws are structured to discriminate against the poor, says Odisha HC chief justice
+Indian laws are structured to discriminate against the poor, says Orissa HC chief justice

 He made the remarks while delivering a lecture on the topic “Appearing In court: Challenges In Representing The Marginalized”, to mark the 131st anniversary of BR Ambedkar.

-In his lecture, Justice Muralidhar pointed out that 55% of the of the 3.72 lakh people in India, who are under trial, belong to the Scheduled Caste and Other Backward Classes, Live Law reported.
+In his lecture, Justice Muralidhar pointed out that 55% of the 3.72 lakh people in India who are awaiting trial, belong to the Scheduled Caste and Other Backward Classes, Live Law reported.

 Of the 1.13 lakh convicts, 21% belong to the Scheduled Caste and 37.1% to the Other Backward Class category, Muralidhar said.
 More than 17% of those under trial and 19.5% of the convicts are Muslims, the Odisha High Court chief justice said.

-“Yet these are the persons who are likely to find it difficult to come forward to fight for their rights,” he asserted.
+“Yet these are the persons who are likely to find it difficult to come forward to fight for their rights,” he said.

 He added that many people who are under trial continue to remain in jail despite being granted bail because of their inability to arrange surety bonds, Live Law reported.